HyBuild-net/HyProxy/docs/index.md

 # QUIC Relay

-A reverse proxy for routing QUIC connections based on SNI (Server Name Indication).
+A QUIC reverse proxy with SNI-based routing and optional TLS termination for protocol inspection and manipulation.
 Built for Hytale servers, works with any QUIC-based protocol.

 ## What it does

-The proxy inspects the SNI field in incoming QUIC handshakes and routes connections to different backends based on the hostname.
-This allows multiple servers to share a single public IP and port.
+Routes connections to backends based on domain (SNI).
+Optionally terminates TLS for protocol inspection and manipulation.
+Multiple servers can share a single IP and port.

 ```
 ┌──────────────┐                        ┌─────────────────────┐